 Your DIY Decorator

-Whether you'll be using it yourself or renting it out, there are certainly some things that will need to be done.
-Now is the time to start so that you're not rushing around as you're ready to advertise or move in to your seasonal home.
+Whether you'll be using it yourself or renting it out, there are certainly some things that will need to be done to your summer home or AirBnB.

 Here are the top 5 categories that need to be addressed: